[WHITE PAPER] BEYOND LEGACY CARE MODELS: SAFE MEDICAL AI FOR PAYERSDOWNLOAD nOW

 KEY TAKEAWAY

-AI streamlines healthcare access, accelerates treatment planning, and lowers operating costs for payers and health systems.
-In a recent survey of American healthcare systems, 100% of respondents said they already use AI to manage medical documentation.
+AI streamlines healthcare access, accelerates treatment planning, and lowers operating costs for many stakeholders across the healthcare ecosystem, including payers and health systems.
+In fact, in a recent survey of U.S. health systems, 100% of respondents said they already use AI for a variety of tasks, including managing medical documentation.

-While AI is an effective tool with numerous medical applications, it must be used responsibly to ensure positive patient outcomes and shield healthcare organizations from liability.
+While AI is an effective tool with numerous medical applications, it must be used responsibly to ensure positive patient outcomes.

 AI applications in clinical operations

-To implement effective AI safety guardrails, solutions like Counsel leverage a multi-agent framework combined with physician oversight.
+To implement effective AI safety guardrails, solutions like Counsel leverage agentic frameworks combined with physician oversight.

-• An emergency detection agent then uses this information to determine whether a patient should go to the emergency room.
+• An emergency detection agent that uses this information to determine whether a patient should go to the emergency room.

-• A doctor de-escalation agent then determines if a patient should seek in-person care.
+• A doctor escalation agent that determines if a patient should seek in-person care or chat with a provider.

 The contextualization from the context-retrieval agent mirrors the way medical professionals approach diagnoses, yielding more informed and actionable insights for both physicians and patients.
 Specifically, these insights help formulate an effective care plan that aligns with the patient's overall health and needs.

-These features enable continuous, scalable virtual care, reduce the burden on busy emergency rooms or urgent care centers, and maintain regulatory compliance within a shifting AI landscape.
+The deployment of solutions like Counsel enable continuous, scalable primary care, reducing the burden on busy emergency rooms or urgent care centers, and maintaining regulatory compliance within a shifting AI landscape.

 Governance and compliance frameworks for AI

 Counsel’s multi-agentic framework enhances platform security, especially for enterprise organizations.
-By leveraging different AI agents, Counsel more closely and accurately adheres to patient care guidelines and regulatory frameworks.
+By leveraging different AI agents, Counsel more closely and accurately adheres to patient care guidelines.
 Several independent safeguard agents run in every member interaction, ensuring every exchange meets clinical, legal, and enterprise-level standards for safety and compliance.

 In addition to AI guardrails, Counsel maintains strict adherence to: